Shrinkage through multiple identifiability: Introduction

-A recurring feature of that methodology is that a given causal parameter, defined in the counterfactual full-data world, is typically linked to the observable data-generating distribution through more than one functional. {Multiple identifying functionals for the same causal parameter arise routinely: through distinct valid adjustment sets, through back-door versus front-door formulas \citep{henckel2019graphical,gorbach2023contrasting,mohammadtaheri2023optimal}, through inverse probability weighting versus outcome regression under no unmeasured confounding, through several pre-treatment cutoffs in regression discontinuity designs, through several candidate control groups in difference-in-differences, and through instrumental variables indexing several data environments \citep{peters2016invariant,meixide2025domainadaptation,meixide2025,meixide2025causalinferenceimpliedinterventions}.
-Under regular asymptotic linearity each such functional admits an efficient influence curve with variance equal to the semiparametric efficiency bound \citep{bickel1993efficient,vaart1998}, and different functionals for the same parameter generally induce different bounds, so no single choice is uniformly optimal across data-generating mechanisms \citep{robins1994estimation,hahn1998role,gorbach2023contrasting}.
-Recent empirical Bayes proposals build on asymptotically linear estimators to borrow information across related populations generating different samples \citep{law2023}; our development takes a related stance at the level of identification rather than population. {\citet{wu2026illusion} develops an empirical Bayes treatment of a single experiment combined with many \emph{independent} observational studies of the same target, where the bias distribution is identified through auxiliary calibration studies; in contrast, our estimators arise from multiple identifying \emph{functionals} evaluated on a \emph{single} sample, so shrinkage borrows across functionals.}}
+{Examples of multiple identifying functionals for the same causal parameter arise routinely: through back-door versus front-door formulas \citep{henckel2019graphical,gorbach2023contrasting,mohammadtaheri2023optimal}; through several pre-treatment cutoffs in regression discontinuity \citep{thistlethwaite1960regression,hahn2001identification,lee2010regression}; through several candidate control groups in difference-in-differences; and through instrumental variables indexing several data environments \citep{peters2016invariant,meixide2025domainadaptation,meixide2025,meixide2025causalinferenceimpliedinterventions}.
+Under regular asymptotic linearity each functional admits an efficient influence curve, and different functionals generally attain different semiparametric efficiency bounds, so no single choice is uniformly optimal \citep{bickel1993efficient,robins1994estimation,hahn1998role}.
+Recent empirical Bayes proposals borrow across asymptotically linear estimators from related populations \citep{law2023}; closer to us, \citet{wu2026illusion} combine one experiment with many \emph{independent} observational studies whose bias distribution is identified through auxiliary zero-effect calibration studies.
+In contrast, our estimators arise from multiple identifying \emph{functionals} on a \emph{single} sample, so it is the dispersion among them---not an external calibration channel---that identifies the heterogeneity hyperparameter. }

-{The starting point of this paper is a collection $\{\hat\psi_j\}_{j=1}^{J}$ of asymptotically linear estimators corresponding to $J$ identifying functionals $\{\psi_j(P)\}_{j=1}^{J}$ for the same scalar causal target $\psi^*$.
-We model their latent targets through the Gaussian hierarchical working model